addiscent/iplog-to-sql-table/README.md

     A complete set of files for this distribution contains all of the following:

     - readme.txt
-    - ipl-to-db.php, command line script which parses the log and inserts into table
+    - ipl-to-db.php - command line script which parses the log and inserts into table
-    - command-line-arguments.php, a class required for ipl-to-db.php
+    - command-line-arguments.php - a class required for ipl-to-db.php
-    - iplog-file.php, a class required for ipl-to-db.php
+    - iplog-file.php - a class required for ipl-to-db.php
-    - iplog-database.php, a class required for ipl-to-db.php
+    - iplog-database.php - a class required for ipl-to-db.php
-    - iplog-example.log, a short example IP log file used for testing.
-Not required
+    - iplog-example.log - a short example IP log file used for testing
-    - itst-class-diagram.png, docmentation for developers.
-Not required
+    - itst-class-diagram.png - docmentation for developers
+    - README.md - project description on GitHub.com
     - LICENSE - A license file describing terms of use

 Installation Instructions:

     - Download either tar.gz or .zip version of "iplog-to-sql-table-X.X.X",